supergrass71/debloat_samsung_android/README.md

 1. Removes Samsung bundleware / crapware from your phone
 2. If all procedures are done, speeds it up considerably (UI interactions, boot up time)
-3. Note that even light debloat may remove some of your wanted features - I am currently working to identify what each removed thing does on the modified light debloat
+3. Note that even light debloat may remove some of your wanted features - my personal choices are reflected in Light_debloat_mod.bat, it also contains descriptions for all but the most obvious packages

 ## What this doesn't do
 1. Improve battery life..... you may have to charge it more!
 (Exynos user)